 - Poor Hosting Quality: Free or inferior web hosts usually do not allocate the required resources for the WordPress website.

-- Poor Internet Connection: Timeouts can also occur on the side of the user if their connection is slow or unstable.
+- Poor Internet Connection: Timeouts can also occur on the side of the website visitor if their connection is slow or unstable.

 - Corrupt .htaccess File: An incorrectly configured .htaccess file can interrupt server requests.

-- High Database Queries: Unoptimized queries can overload the database, slowing down server responses.
+- High Database Queries: Unoptimized queries can overload the database, slowing down server responses that can result in timeout issues.

 - Memory Limit: The default WordPress memory limit may be too low for some operations.